- risedronate sodium

-Concomitant ingestion of medications containing polyvalent cations (e.g. calcium, magnesium, iron and aluminium) will interfere with the absorption of risedronate sodium (see section 4.4).
+Concomitant ingestion of medicines containing polyvalent cations (e.g. calcium, magnesium, iron and aluminium) will interfere with the absorption of risedronate sodium (see section 4.4).

-Risedronate is not systemically metabolised, does not induce cytochrome P450 enzymes, and has low protein binding.
+Risedronate sodium is not systemically metabolised, does not induce cytochrome P450 enzymes and has low protein binding.

 Risedronate sodium must not be used during pregnancy or by breast-feeding women.

 Risedronate sodium has no or negligible influence on the ability to drive and use machines.